quantumopticss/Fourier-Optics/README.md

 $$

 In discrete form, it can be turned to a eigenvalue question:

 $$
 A_{m,n} \phi_n = \lambda \phi_n
 $$

 which can be solved using scipy.linalg,

 If you divinto this question,you will find that I use scipy.sparse.linalg because of almost 90% lements for the Matrix $A_{m,n}$ is zero, the reason for that is now up for grabs waiting for you.

 # How to use:
-You are strongly suggested learning and rebuilding this code base, when you are learning, (after you have learned) Electron Dynamics(电动力学)，and Computational Physica(计算物理)
+You are strongly recommended learning and rebuilding this code base, when you are learning, (after you have learned) Electron Dynamics(电动力学)，and Computational Physica(计算物理)